FLYING IS FUN AND REWARDING

 MULTI-ENGINE RATING REQUIREMENTS

-To earn a multi-engine rating, you must take instruction from an appropriately certificated instructor.
-There are no hourly requirements or knowledge test, but there is an FAA flight test, after which you’ll be certificated to fly airplanes with two or more engines.
-You may hold either a private, commercial or airline transport certificate.
+To earn a multi-engine rating, you must receive instruction from an appropriately certificated instructor.
+A knowledge test is not required, and the FAA does not specify a minimum number of flight training hours required, but there is an FAA flight test, after which you’ll be certificated to fly airplanes with two or more engines.
+Most students need about 10 hours of flight training to prepare for the flight test.
+You may hold either a private, commercial or airline transport pilot certificate.

 HOW LONG WILL MY TRAINING TAKE?

-To receive your private pilot’s certificate, you are required by the FAA to have a minimum of 35 or 40 hours of flight time, depending on the type of school you attend.
-Most people receive their private pilot certificate after about 55 to 60 hours of flight time, which includes time spent with an instructor (dual time) and time spent flying alone (solo time).
+Most people receive their private pilot certificate after about 65 hours of flight time, which includes time spent with an instructor (dual time) and time spent flying alone (solo time).

 How long it takes to accumulate this flight time is largely up to you.
 We recommend that a student fly at least two hours per week in order to progress through the program in a minimum amount of time, so as to avoid costly reviews caused by excessive time between lessons.
 MIF has flight instructors on duty seven (7) days a week.
 All flying is done on your schedule and payment is made for each lesson after the lesson has been completed (no advance payment necessary).